Research

 Supply and Demand Impacts

-How a reduction in stocking density could result in fewer shrimp days on farms per year
+How a reduction in stocking density could reduce animal suffering

 This report estimates the effects of a reduction in stocking density on the total number of shrimps produced and the total number of days of animal suffering.